syncfusion/blazor-docs/src/gantt/gantt-chart/filtering.md

 ![Alt text](images/Searching.png)

-### Initial search
+### Initial Search

-In the Gantt Chart component, you can load a task with some search criteria by using the `SearchSettings` property.
+In the Gantt Chart component, you can load a task with some search criteria by using the `GanttSearchSettings` property.
-To apply a search at initial rendering, set the value for `Fields`, `Operator`, `Key`, and `IgnoreCase` in the `SearchSettings` property.
+To apply a search at initial rendering, set the value for `Fields`, `Operator`, `Key`, and `IgnoreCase` in the `GanttSearchSettings` property.

 ```csharp
 @using Syncfusion.Blazor.Gantt